cloudcommune/ironic/doc/source/admin/raid.rst

   ``mdadm`` utility installed and needs to be able to detect software RAID devices at boot time (which is usually done by having the RAID drivers embedded in the image's initrd).

-* For local boot, UEFI is not supported and you must use legacy BIOS mode.
-  UEFI support arrives in Ussuri.

 * Regular cleaning will not remove RAID configuration (similarly to hardware RAID).
 To destroy RAID run the ``delete_configuration`` manual clean step.